 - All process units and diked (diked) enclosures of storage tanks shall be planned in separate blocks with roads all around for access and safety.

 - Provide a minimum of two-way access to enter the storage tank area.
-Preferably road shall be provided all around the dike.
+Preferably roads shall be provided all around the dike.
 Also, vehicular access is to be provided inside the dike for maintenance purposes.